I am nothing

 Instead of always facing the Tobacco Shop across the street,

-Treading at my feet the consciousness of existing,
+Covering my feet in the consciousness of existing,

 Or a doormat stolen by gypsies and not worth a thing.